project-gauntlet/gauntlet/README.md

 that could be useful for someone who wants to package application for Linux distribution.
 If something is missing, please [create an issue](https://github.com/project-gauntlet/gauntlet/issues).

-Gauntlet executable consists of three applications:
+Application is already packaged for Arch Linux so you can use it as example, see [Arch Linux](#arch-linux)

+Relevant CLI commands:

-- `$ path/to/gauntlet --minimized`
+- `$ gauntlet --minimized`
-    - Needs to be started when user logs in
+    - Server needs to be started when user logs in, e.g. using `systemd` service
-- `$ path/to/gauntlet open`
+- `$ gauntlet open`
-    - Expected to be run on demand using launcher or system provided global shortcut
+    - Main windows is usually opened using [global shortcut](#global-shortcut), this CLI command can be used in cases where global shortcut functionality is not available
-- `$ path/to/gauntlet settings`
+- `$ gauntlet settings`
-    - Started on demand from the list of available applications (will vary depending on desktop environment or window manager chosen) or from Gauntlet itself
+    - Settings are usually started on demand from Gauntlet itself

-Settings application expects Server to always be running.
-Recommended way of ensuring that is running Server as SystemD service.
+`.desktop` sample file can be found [here](assets/linux/gauntlet.desktop)

+`systemd` service sample file can be found [here](assets/linux/gauntlet.service)

 ###### Directories used